 Breakfast and check-out.

-As soon as we enter the territory of Bulgaria close to the village of Ivanovo, we will visit the UNESCO World Heritage site, a complex of rock-hewn churches, chapels, monasteries, and cells, where the first hermits dug out their cells and churches in the rock during the 12th century.
+As soon as we enter Bulgaria near the village of Ivanovo, we will visit the UNESCO World Heritage site: a complex of rock-hewn churches, chapels, monasteries, and cells, where the first hermits dug out their cells and churches in the rock during the 12th century.

-Continuing our tour, we’ll make a short photo stop in the small village of Arbanasi, a picturesque open-air museum of cultural heritage that includes 80 houses.
-Arbanasi is a quiet and picturesque village which, even today, keeps the medieval touch through the old architecture.
+Continuing our tour, we’ll make a brief photo stop in the small village of Arbanasi, a picturesque open-air museum of cultural heritage featuring 80 houses.
+Arbanasi is a quiet, picturesque village that, even today, retains a medieval character through its old architecture.

-Our last stop will be in Veliko Tarnovo, one of the most beautiful cities in Bulgaria, located on the banks of the Yantra River.
-Also known as the City of Tsars, Veliko Tarnovo boasts an impressive fortress with the ruins of the former Tsarevets Palace and the patriarchal church, nowadays with modern and intriguing paintings.
-The medieval atmosphere is well kept in the city thanks to the old architecture and the narrow streets where you can admire local artisans and their work.
+Our final stop will be in Veliko Tarnovo, one of Bulgaria’s most beautiful cities, located on the banks of the Yantra River.
+Also known as the City of Tsars, Veliko Tarnovo features an impressive fortress, the ruins of the former Tsarevets Palace, and a patriarchal church, now adorned with modern and intriguing paintings.
+The city’s medieval atmosphere is well preserved, thanks to its old architecture and narrow streets, where you can admire local artisans at work.

 Overnight: Veliko Tarnovo